Aside from the fact that quail eggs are gloriously adorable, there are quite a few other reasons to consider getting your hands on these little gems.

 Selling Quail Eggs for Profit

-If you are thinking of selling your quail eggs at farmer’s markets, grocery stores, or restaurants you can usually ask a premium for them, as they are still considered to be quite exotic and rare.
+If you are thinking of selling your quail’s egg at farmer’s markets, grocery stores, or restaurants, you can usually ask a premium for them, as they are still considered to be quite exotic and rare.

-Selling eggs from your home can be an excellent way to recoup feed costs, or make a little extra cash, but some states have permits and licenses that are required before you can sell your eggs.
-This is to ensure the safety of the consumer when purchasing your products.
-Local, state, and even federal laws can vary, so always do your research before setting up your roadside stand or contact restaurants.
-Usually, there’s a bit of red tape involved, but once you have it out of the way, it becomes much easier, and less stressful knowing you are following the rules.
+Selling eggs from your home can be an excellent way to recoup feed costs or make a little extra cash, but some states have permits and licenses that are required before you can sell your eggs.

 The Benefits of Quail Eggs

-Quail eggs pack a protein-punch, especially for their size.
+Quail eggs pack a protein punch, especially for their size.
 And according to the USDA Food Composition Database, when comparing chicken eggs to quail eggs, they are higher in B12 and protein.

-Eating quail eggs may help support the nervous, digestive, and respiratory systems due to high vitamin content.
+Eating quail eggs may help support the nervous, digestive, and respiratory systems.
+This is due to their high vitamin content.